internetarchive/fatcat/fatcat-rfc.md

 collaboratively editable, versioned, available in bulk form, and include URL-agnostic file-level metadata.

-Fatcat is currently used internally at the Internet Archive, but interested folks are welcome to contribute to design and development.
+fatcat is currently used internally at the Internet Archive, but interested folks are welcome to contribute to design and development.

 ## Goals and Ecosystem Niche